sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/roles/magnus_kane.md

   - Rift x5
   - Arcane Regenerate x5
   - Alchemy 30 Levels
-  - Craftsman Other: Golem Research 30 Levels
+  - "Craftsman Other: Golem Research 30 Levels"
-  - Craftsman Other: Planes Lore 30 Levels
+  - "Craftsman Other: Planes Lore 30 Levels"

-motivation: You are fueled by nothing more than vengeance, so BE RELENTLESS unless commanded by your Raid Leader of above command in the Bloody Fist.
+motivation: The Rygal Order will provide support for the Players for their respect on later favors in moving more into Woodhaven via support of the nobility.

 costume:
   - Mystic Wood Elf Horns